rafiabdul143/Image-weapon-Detection-System/README.md

 Support for multi-class dangerous object detection.

+📖 Documentation

+Complete project documentation (including system design, methodology, datasets used, training process, and results) is available inside the docs/ folder as a PDF.
+This documentation can be used for academic submission or as a developer guide.

 🤝 Contributing

 Contributions are welcome!
 Please fork this repo and submit a pull request.